 Pack Rats (aka Bushy Tailed Wood Rat)

-Nests are quite large and littered with stolen items found around its territory.
+- Nests are quite large and littered with stolen items found around their territory.

 Found mostly from Squamish and Whistler north; and Hope east away from coastal areas where roof and norway rats are dominant.